insightsengineering/scda.2021/README.md

 ## Note

 The data in this package is an accumulation over time of datasets that were needed for documentation and unit testing code.
-We do not attempt to provide reproducibility of the data.
+We do not attempt to ensure this data is reproducible.
 The git repository has the folder `data_raw` which has the scripts used to create some of the data.